kerufu/Image_generation/readme.md

 A simple django website to gerarate pictures with GAN and classify if pictures is expected

-Experiment on tarining GAN to work like auto encoter, comparing to CAAE
+Experiment on training GAN to work like auto encoter, comparing to CAAE

 Experiment on training with continuously increasing dataset